codefellows-seattle-301d34/05-form-building/tracy/README.md

 Handlebars is used to create and populate <article> elements for blog articles and new article preview, and <option> elements for filters.

+Markedjs is included allowing use of markdown in the blog article.

+Highlightjs is included.
+Code blocks can be surrounded by <pre><code> tags to provide language-specific hightlighting.

 ## Change Log

 ## Credits and Collaborations
 JQuery: www.jquery.com
 Handlebars: www.handlebarsjs.com
+Hightlightjs: highlightjs.org
+Markedjs: github.com/chjj/marked